The Bearded Brothers' front windows; panels were painted in Dayglo, lit up by black lights. |

 Thus, when a friend, Fred Awad, offered me work at the restaurant he was operating my coat-and-tie job was history.
-My coming aboard as a bartender/manager was actually part of a larger plan Fred and I had cooked up to convert what was then a typical blue collar neighborhood beer joint/eatery into the Fan District's most happening night club.
-It was located on the southeast corner of Allison St. and West Broad St.
+My coming aboard as a bartender/manager was actually part of a larger plan Fred and I had cooked up to convert what was then a typical blue collar neighborhood beer joint/eatery into the Fan District's most happening night club in Richmond, Virginia.
+It was located on the southeast corner of Allison St. and West Broad Street.

 The restaurant belonged to Fred's parents.
 They wanted to retire.
 Toward that goal, they had turned it over to their sons, Fred and Howard.
 The brothers changed the name of the place from Marconi's to the Bearded Brothers.